 It is a fungal infection that usually appears on the bottom of the feet or between the toes.
 The affected skin tends to be:

 Although this condition is, for the most part, not as bad as it actually looks, it does need urgent treatment to keep it from spreading to other, more visible parts of the body or even to other people.
 The best part is that the treatment procedure is as simple as learning how to apply athlete’s foot cream on the affected areas.

 Some of the dead giveaway signs of athlete’s foot include:

-The worst thing about this condition is that it can easily spread to the rest of your foot where it can affect even your toenails.
-Additionally, should you scratch the itchy sores and happen to touch other parts of your body, the fungus could spread to those parts as well.
+The worst thing about this condition is that it can easily spread to the rest of your foot such as your toenails.
+Additionally, shouldn’t scratch the sores and then touch other parts of your body because the fungus could spread.

-Left untreated, athlete’s foot can lead to painful blisters, stinky feet and an all-round embarrassing situation; that is, if it hasn’t spread to other parts of your body, thus causing blemishes on your skin.
+Left untreated, athlete’s foot can lead to painful blisters, stinky feet, and an all-around embarrassing situation.

 The easiest and safest way to ensure that you minimize the chances of contraction is to wear procedure gloves when applying the cream.
 You could also use an applicator, which incidentally comes with most brands of athlete’s foot cream.

 Making sure to keep the layer thin, spread the cream over the entire affected area.
-Fight the urge to leave huge globs of the cream on the areas that look worse than the rest; this will only serve to waste the cream and do you no further good.
+Fight the urge to leave huge globs of the cream on the infection; this will only serve to waste the cream.
 What’s worse, it will keep the area moist and this only facilitates further breeding of the fungus.
 Spread a very thin layer over the infected area at least twice every day.

 Follow these simple steps in applying athlete’s foot cream every single day until the infection is completely cleared from your skin.
-To avoid contracting it again, ensure that you do not share things like socks; keep your feet dry; and always try to keep them soft and clean.
+To avoid contracting it again, ensure that you do not share things like socks and keep your feet dry and clean.